Stamford Child Abuse Lawyer

 If the DCF believes there is a need for government intervention, the agency generally will file a petition in court alleging abuse or neglect.
 The agency may also obtain temporary custody to remove the child from a situation until the court is able to determine what should be done next.

 Parents have the right to contest the agency’s determination in a hearing.
-The DCF will be represented by a seasoned Assistant Attorney General, so it is in the best interests of parents to seek equally experienced legal representation from a Stamford child abuse attorney.
+The DCF will be represented by a seasoned Assistant Attorney General, so it is in the best interests of parents accused of child abuse to seek equally experienced legal representation from a Stamford attorney.

-What Can the Court Order Following a DCF Hearing?
+What Can the Court Order Following a Hearing for Child Abuse Allegations?

 The court may issue an order stating one of the following outcomes: